-When reviewing your campaigns, you want to make sure that you are not taking decisions quickly.
+When reviewing your campaigns, you want to make sure that you are not making decisions quickly.

-We recommend watching your campaigns on a daily basis and looking up the data day-to-day to understand how your campaigns are performing and what optimization they need.
+We recommend watching your campaigns data day-to-day to understand how your campaigns are performing and what optimization they need when you first start.

-Here a few of the optimizations that we do in our client ad accounts:
+Here are a few of the optimizations that we do in our client ad accounts:

-Once we see how automatic campaigns work, we will analyze the top converting search terms and transfer them from automatic campaign to the manual campaign with best performing keywords.
+Once we see how automatic campaigns work, we will analyze the top converting search terms and transfer them from automatic campaigns to manual campaigns with best-performing keywords.

-You want to take decisions like that only based on the data.
-So you add only keywords that meet your target ACoS.
+You want to make decisions based on the data, so you only add keywords that meet your target ACoS.